oka4dc/pearmonie_API/README.md

 | GET    | `/recommendations/`  | Get product recommendations for a user     |

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the Pearmonie License.